ballerburg9005/wget-2-zim/README.md

 Follow one of the many [tutorials](https://www.youtube.com/watch?v=pOZ5Pb4pHOY) to set up WSL2 on Windows.
 Make sure to use the latest image of Ubuntu and not Debian (or other distributions which might have severely outdated packages).

-Then follow the steps in section "Ubuntu"
+Then follow the steps in section "running on Ubuntu".

-## Ubuntu
+# running on Ubuntu

 1. apt install wget imagemagick git zim-tools
 2. apt install zimwriterfs # if this fails ignore it